cosmos/cosmos-sdk/docs/guide/roles-and-multi-sig.md

 basecli tx send --amount=6000mycoin --from=role:10CAFE4E --to=65D406E028319289A0706E294F3B764F44EBA3CF --sequence=1 --assume-role=10CAFE4E --name=poor --multi --prepare=tx.json
 ```

 you'll be prompted for `poor`'s password and there won't be any `stdout` to the terminal.
 Note that the address in the `--to` flag matches the address of `poor`'s account from the beginning of the tutorial.
 The main output is the `tx.json` file that has just been created.
-In the above command, the `--assume-role` flag is used to (not clear, since we have --from), while the `--multi` flag is used in combination with `--prepare`, to specify the file that is prepared for a multi-sig transaction.
+In the above command, the `--assume-role` flag is used to evaluate account permissions on the transaction, while the `--multi` flag is used in combination with `--prepare`, to specify the file that is prepared for a multi-sig transaction.

 The `tx.json` file will look like this: